Polly (Nirvana song)

 "Polly" is a song by the American grunge band Nirvana, written by vocalist and guitarist Kurt Cobain.
-It is the sixth song on their second album Nevermind, released by DGC Records in September 1991.
+It is the sixth song on their second album, Nevermind, released by DGC Records in September 1991.

 The song was written about the abduction, rape, and torture of a 14-year-old girl returning home from a punk rock concert in Tacoma, Washington in 1987.
 The crime was committed by Gerald Friend.
 Written from the perspective of the perpetrator, the song demands that the listener confront the perspective of a rapist.
-Cobain spoke of sexual assault as being one of the “worst crimes on earth,” telling one publication in 1991 that “what really needs to be done is teaching men not to rape.”
+Cobain spoke of sexual assault as being one of the "worst crimes on earth," telling one publication in 1991 that "what really needs to be done is teaching men not to rape."

 Early history

 Originally titled "Cracker", "Polly" dates back to 1987 at the earliest.
 The earliest known version is a home demo featuring Cobain on vocals and guitar.
 This version was released on the Nirvana rarities box set, With the Lights Out, in November 2004.

 The song was first performed live on June 21, 1989, at The Vogue in Seattle, Washington.
 It was first recorded in the studio in August 1989 by Steve Fisk at Music Source in Seattle, Washington.
 The sessions were for a planned EP to coincide with the band's European tour, but only two of the five songs recorded, "Stain" and "Been a Son," were officially released, on the Blew EP later that year.
-Unreleased during the band's lifetime, this version of "Polly" also appeared on With the Lights Out.

 On October 26, 1989, the band recorded a version during their first BBC Peel Session, at Maida Vale Studios in London, England.
 The four-song session, engineered by Ted de Bono, was originally broadcast on November 22, 1989.